Donderstal/Excel-parser/readme.md

 # campaign-automation
-This program is designed to be a time saving application that can process Excel files received from Facebook ads into a desired format.
+This program is designed to be a time saving application that can process Excel files received from Facebook Ads into a desired format.
 Installing it properly might be a little bit challenging, but after installation, usage should be easy enough.

 ## usage